coltmcnealy-lh/old-original-java-little-horse/README.md

 ```
 lhctl compile workflows.basic_wf.my_workflow
 ```
+This command is purely a dry-run command which shows you the specs that will be deployed in our next step.

 *NOTE: try piping the above command to `| jq .` to format it, or paste it to an online json pretty printer.*

 You can see that there are `TaskDef`, `WFSpec`, `ExternalEventDef`, and `Dockerfile` entries.
 The `Dockerfile`'s build images that run the `TaskDef`'s (it's a mild but pretty cool hack in `lhctl`).